sasazlat/udacity-carND-P1-Find-Lane-Lines/README.md

 To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

 Creating a Great Writeup
 ---

 For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
 There are three parts to the reflection:

-1. Describe the pipeline
+## Describe the pipeline

+    My pipeline is consist of five steps:
+    1. Import image or movie for lane line indetification.
+        When importing an image it is alwayes good practice to make copy becouse any changes to copied image is reflected to an original.
+        ```img_copy = np.copy(img)```
+    2. Make gray image
+    3. Blur and edge detection
+    4. Hough transform an image
+    5. Add result image to starting image for final preview

-2. Identify any shortcomings
+1. Identify any shortcomings

-3. Suggest possible improvements
+2. Suggest possible improvements

 We encourage using images in your writeup to demonstrate how your pipeline works.